jeff-zapotoczny-sonarsource/angular-sample/README.md

 ## Development server

 If you're curious to see what this sample app does, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+If the `ng` command is not found, it's probably because you don't have the Angular CLI installed globally.
+In this case, fist run `npm install` and then run `./node_modules/.bin/ng serve`.